stefan-hoeck/idris2-tutorial/src/Tutorial/Functions2.md

-they serve quite different purposes: `the` is used to help type inference, while `id` is used whenever we'd like to return an argument without modifying it at all (which, in the presence of higher order functions, happens surprisingly often).
+they serve quite different purposes: `the` is used to help type inference, while `id` is used whenever we'd like to return an argument without modifying it at all (which, in the presence of higher-order functions, happens surprisingly often).

 Both ways to improve type inference shown above